maiky5198/project4-client/README.md

 - As a user I want to be able to like or dislike an item
 - As a user I want to be able to delete my comments
 - As a user I want to be able to sign out

+exhibits
+group of collections

+stretch goal user creates group with a title and array of exhibit